 Whereas it would seem that the Cerne Giant is modern in origin, the feature lying above his head atop the hill – the Trendle, or the ‘frying pan’ – would seem to date from genuine antiquity or prehistory.

 The Giant is, of course, without a consort: he has neither wife nor lover.
-However, if we take him to be a representation of the humourless, self-righteous spirit of seventeenth-century puritan religiosity, he now has a spiritual heir in the form of Beatrice Clemens – the Rude Woman of Cerne.
+However, if we take him to be a representation of the humourless, self-righteous spirit of seventeenth-century puritan religiosity, he has now been provided with a spiritual heir in the form of Beatrice Clemens – the Rude Woman of Cerne.
 Although a Christian, of sorts, her fundamental beliefs are held within the cage of a rigid, highly dogmatic interpretation of a certain type of politically correct socialism, that result in her being without doubt as to the righteousness of her cause, and conduct.
 Her heart may be in the right place, but her head is a zone of confusion, stuffed with contradictory beliefs thanks to her ideological blinkers, that transform her into an egregious canting hypocrite.
-Despite her steadfast profession of belief in the principle of equality, she thus ends up treating her guests and others around her, in a very unequal fashion; her inclusive zeal is expressed through an active discrimination.
+Despite her steadfast profession of belief in the principle of equality, she thus ends up treating her guests and others around her in a very unequal fashion, with her inclusive zeal manifesting itself in a painfully acute and active discrimination.